-Relying on a plural, rather than singular, first-person pronoun is also motivated by the following observation.
-It is possible for a speaker who uses a appropriated meaning not to think of herself as particularly laudable.
-That is, it possible for someone who is a woman, Black, homosexual, or in some other group targeted by a slur to use a appropriated slur to express something positive about the group while also questioning their own strengths and worth.
+who uses a appropriated meaning not to think of herself as particularly laudable.
+That is, it possible for someone who is a woman, Black, homosexual, or in some other group targeted by a slur to use an appropriated slur to express something positive about the group while also questioning their own strengths or worth.
 For instance, a woman who currently evaluates her creative outputs, job performance, body, or other features negatively, might still use 'bitches' to express something positive about women.
 For instance, suppose that instead of the appropriated content of 11 being 11" it was 11":

-11"".
+11".
 TC: I'm going out with my women tonight.
 CI: I am laudable for being a woman.